Longmire (TV series): Season six

 In the first episode, Henry is still being held by kidnappers (led by Malachi) on the Crow reservation and might die if not found, but is finally freed by Walt with the help of the Crow medicine woman.
 Walt investigates a bank robbery with some unusual aspects.
-Based on the use of Jacob Nighthorse's wooden stakes in the Henry kidnapping, Walt still suspects Jacob of being behind Malachi but due to Jacob's fear of Malachi, Henry arranges a reconciliation with Walt.
-As a result, Jacob agrees to present Malachi’s “Red Pony” ledger to the FBI as proof that Malachi was using the Red Pony to syphon illegal profits.
+Based on the use of Jacob Nighthorse's wooden stakes in the Henry kidnapping, Walt still suspects Jacob of being behind Malachi, but due to Jacob's fear of Malachi, Henry arranges a reconciliation with Walt.
+As a result, Jacob agrees to present Malachi's "Red Pony" ledger to the FBI as proof that Malachi was using the Red Pony to syphon illegal profits.
 Walt discovers that Vic is pregnant.
-Walt starts his trial as does Chance who pleads guilty and then engineers his escape.
-In finding Chance Vic gets shot, and loses the baby.
+Walt starts his trial as does Chance, who pleads guilty and then engineers his escape.
+In finding Chance, Vic gets shot, and loses the baby.
 Another "Hector" appears, running Jacob and Henry off the road.
 Walt's civil trial goes badly, but the shooting of Tucker (who is also the attorney for the plaintiff) further complicates matters as Walt is immediately under suspicion.
 Vic attempts suicide.
-The death of former sheriff Lucian Connally (Peter Weller) (Walt's mentor, and Barlow's brother) upsets Walt and makes him consider retirement.
+The death of former sheriff Lucian Connally (Peter Weller) (Walt's mentor and Barlow's brother) upsets Walt and makes him consider retirement.
 Jacob testifies to the collusion between Tucker Baggett and Barlow so that Walt's land can be taken and used for a golf course, revealing that despite their differences, he has a great deal of respect for Walt.
-As a result of emails that Jacob makes available, all charges in the civil suit are dropped.
-The death of the Irish Mob enforcer Eddie Harp is revealed to have been staged and he is discovered back selling heroin on the reservation.
-Walt remains unconvinced of Jacob's innocence particularly after he confessed to having accepted funding from Shane Muldoon.
+As a result of emails that Jacob makes available, the civil suit is dropped.
+The death of Irish Mob enforcer Eddie Harp is revealed to have been staged, and he is discovered back selling heroin on the reservation.
+Walt remains unconvinced of Jacob's innocence, particularly after he confessed to having accepted funding from Shane Muldoon.
 Malachi kills Muldoon and then kidnaps Henry and Jacob to force Jacob to cede the deeds for the casino to him.
-Malachi and his men face a final showdown with Walt, Vic, Ferg and the recently re-instated Zach Heflin, joined by Mathias' Cheyenne Tribal Police, ending with Walt killing Malachi and Henry killing Darius Burns (Joseph Daniel Havenstar), his second in command.
+Malachi and his men face a final showdown with Walt, Vic, Ferg, and the recently reinstated Zach Heflin, joined by Mathias' Cheyenne tribal police, ending with Walt killing Malachi and Henry killing Darius Burns (Joseph Daniel Havenstar), his second in command.
 Walt and Vic commence a relationship, as do Cady and Zach.
-Walt retires after convincing Cady to run for the job of Sheriff.
+Walt retires after convincing Cady to run for the job of sheriff.
 Walt leaves searching for the buried treasure that Lucian had convinced him that he had found, while Henry takes over Jacob's casino.